pmatteo/chi-healthcheck-middleware/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/pmatteo/chi-healthcheck-middleware?display_name=tag&style=flat-square)

 This Go package provides middleware for an HTTP server to manage health check endpoints, such as liveness, readiness, and startup checks.
-Inspired by [Fiber's health check middleware](https://github.com/gofiber/fiber), it brings similar functionality to the `net/http` package in Go, allowing for easy integration with monitoring tools, load balancers, or orchestrators like Kubernetes.
+Inspired by [Fiber's health check middleware](https://github.com/gofiber/fiber), it brings similar functionality to the [`go-chi`](https://github.com/go-chi/chi) package in Go, allowing for easy integration with monitoring tools, load balancers, or orchestrators like Kubernetes.

+> Due to `chi`'s design, which directly builds on Go's `net/http` package, this middleware is fully compatible with the standard library, just like any other `chi` middleware.

 ## Configuring the Middleware